-Anyone currently undergoing a drug treatment program with Methadone or Suboxone will not be able to meet Program requirements.
+Anyone currently undergoing a drug treatment program with Methadone, Suboxone or any drug of this type will not be able to meet Program requirements.

 The Board of Examiners for Registered Professional Nurses may deny testing to any applicant proven guilty of certain infraction such as, but not limited to fraud, felony, or moral misconduct (Chapter 30, Article 7, Section 11, Code of West Virginia.)